-Pre-Camp Covid Testing: All campers (regardless of vaccination status) will need to show a negative PCR Covid19 test within 5 days prior to arriving at Wildwood.
-Testing results are to be shown upon arrival to camp.
-(International campers will follow the 72-hour flight guideline).
+Pre-Camp Covid Testing: All campers (regardless of vaccination status) will need to show a photo of 2 negative Rapid tests taken at home on Friday and Saturday.
+These tests need to be time and date stamped.
+Show photo upon arrival.

-Arrival Testing: All campers will be tested on upon arrival with a rapid antigen test.
+Arrival Testing: All campers will be tested upon arrival with a rapid antigen test.
 We know there are some campers who may have tested positive in the last couple of months.
 We will work with individual families to figure out an appropriate testing plan.
 (If a camper tests positive in the parking lot, we will give another rapid test, if that is positive the camper will need to go home).